hsnlab/escape/pox/ext/doc/source/index.rst

 With the ``--environment`` flag ESCAPEv2 can be started in a pre-defined virtualenv environment whether the virtualenv is permanently enabled with the ``.use_virtualenv`` file or not.

+With the ``--visualization`` flag ESCAPEv2 will send topologies in Virtualizer format to a predefined remote server for the purpose of visualization.

 The main layers which grouping the entities are reachable through the main POX object called ``core`` with the names: